 Vendor Briefings Process and Typical Lead Time

-Within one business day of submitting a completed application, the request will be assigned to a vendor briefing specialist who will respond via e-mail with contact information and a reference number for tracking.
-The specialist will forward the request to relevant analysts who will accept or decline the request within 5-10 business days.
-Lead times for scheduling analyst-accepted briefings depend upon analyst availability and are typically scheduled 2-4 weeks out.
-Lead times significantly increase when requests are made for more than two analysts or during a Gartner or industry event.
+Within one business day of submitting your completed application, your request is assigned to a vendor briefing specialist who will e-mail you point of contact information for processing and a reference number for tracking.
+To gauge analysts interest the specialist will disseminate your request to the relevant analysts who will typically respond to the briefings team with Yes or No to your request within 2-3 business days.
+Lead times for scheduling analyst accepted briefings are dependent upon analyst responsiveness and availability and are typically scheduled 2-4 weeks out.
+The lead time significantly increases for requests exceeding 2 analysts or when a Gartner or industry event is taking place.

 Scheduling a Vendor Briefing